allthatgroove89/holbertonschool-system_engineering-devops/web_infrastructure_design/1-distributed_web_infrastructure.md

 The database stores and manages the website's data.
 It's set up in a Primary-Replica (Master-Slave) cluster for data redundancy and improved read performance.

-## User Access Flow

-Imagine a user wants to access the website <www.foobar.com>.
-Here's what happens:

-    - The user types [www.foobar.com](http://www.foobar.com) into their web browser.
-    - The user's computer sends a DNS query to resolve [www.foobar.com](http://www.foobar.com).
-    - The DNS server returns the IP address of the load balancer.
-    - The user's browser sends an HTTP request to the load balancer's IP address.
-    - The load balancer distributes the request to one of the two servers.
-    - The web server (Nginx) on the selected server receives the request.
-    - Nginx processes the request, potentially passing it to the application
-    - The application server executes the necessary code, possibly interacting with the MySQL database (either Primary or Replica).
-    - The server sends back an HTTP response to the user's browser via the load balancer.
-    - The user's browser renders the received web page.

 ## Communication Protocol

 The servers communicate with the user's computer using the HTTP (Hypertext Transfer Protocol) over the internet.